 Admire the Horses

 Vieques is home to a population of not-quite-wild horses that freely roam the island.
 While each horse technically belongs to someone, they are only wrangled on special occasions.
-Otherwise, you’ll find them grazing in the wildlife preserve, swishing away flies along the road, or trotting down the street along the malecón.
+Otherwise, you’ll find them grazing in the wildlife preserve, swishing away flies along the road, or trotting down the street along the malecón (waterfront promenade).
 It’s such a fun quirk of the island!

 Explore the Mangrove Forests